Financial Assistance Information

 Enroll in at least six credit hours toward the completion of your degree.

 Maintain satisfactory academic progress measured by completion rate, GPA, and maximum time frame.
-Refer to the Satisfactory Academic Progress Policy section for additional information.
+Refer to the Satisfactory Academic Progress Policy for additional information.
 The standards of this policy are established by the U.S. Department of Education and may differ from the academic policies of the University.
 For more information on the University’s academic policy, please visit the Office of Records and Registration website.

 Satisfy all outstanding requirements with the Office of Financial Assistance as noted in the requirements section for financial assistance on the Student Self Service website.
 As a result of applying for federal assistance, the student may be selected by the federal processor or state agency to provide additional documentation.